Piano (TV series)

-Piano (Korean: 피아노) is a 2001 South Korean television series starring Cho Jae-hyun, Go Soo, Kim Ha-neul and Jo In-sung.
+Piano (Korean: 피아노) is a 2001 South Korean television series starring Cho Jae-hyun, Go Soo, Kim Ha-neul and Zo In-sung.
 It aired on SBS from November 21, 2001 to January 10, 2002 on Wednesdays and Thursdays at 21:55 for 16 episodes.

 A melodrama about a father's love for his children and a forbidden romance between stepsiblings, Piano received high ratings during its airing, as well as acting recognition at the year-end network awards ceremony.

 Synopsis

 Han Eok-kwan (Cho Jae-hyun) is a ruthless, foul-mouthed small-time gangster in Busan.
 When fellow gangster Dok-sa (Lee Jae-yong) betrays their boss Byun Hak-soo (Im Dong-jin) to take his place as the new boss, Eok-kwan is exiled from the gang.
 Then a former lover contacts him to meet her in Seoul, but once he gets there, all he finds is a 10-year-old boy named Jae-soo, who claims to be his son.
 At first he plans to abandon the boy, but unable to do it, ends up raising him.

 Shin Hye-rim (Jo Min-su) is a widow with two children, 12-year-old daughter Soo-ah and 10-year-old son Kyung-ho.
 After her husband, a district attorney, dies, she leaves Seoul with her children and moves to Busan, where she opens a piano school.
 Eok-kwan falls head over heels in love with the piano teacher, and they later marry.

 Shortly after, Hye-rim dies in a boating accident.
 Soo-ah and Kyung-ho, who've always resented their new stepfather, blame him for her death and try to leave the family home, but Eok-kwan begs them to stay.
 Transformed into a loving and hardworking father, he raises the three children to the best of his abilities.

 A few years pass, and all three children, and their sister Joo-hee (played by Kim Hee-jung first, then by Jung Da-hye), are now young adults.
 Unbeknownst to Eok-kwan, his biological son Jae-soo (Go Soo) and stepdaughter Soo-ah (Kim Ha-neul) are deeply in love with each other.
 Though not related by blood, they know that a romantic relationship between them would be taboo, so they suppress their feelings.
 After Kyung-ho kills a man attempting to rape Soo-ah, Jae-soo takes the rap and goes to prison in his place, with his spotless record ensuring a short sentence.
 Kyung-ho escapes to Seoul.

 When Jae-soo is released from prison after several years, he studies to become a doctor.
 Soo-ah meanwhile works at a record shop.
 Kyung-ho, still a rebellious and angry young man, returns to Busan and becomes involved in the city's criminal underworld.